omahs/imx-docs/docs/guides/link-sdk/link-deposit-options.md

 Right now, Immutable X _only_ supports ETH and whitelisted ERC20 tokens."
 :::

+Check out our [Link reference tool](https://tools.immutable.com/link-reference/) to understand how `Link.deposit` works without having to write any code.

 Immutable X is not prescriptive in how marketplaces handle the deposit process.
 There are several optional parameters you can use for your marketplace, to influence the user journey for the deposit.

 Available parameters: